ItzBLAZE-01/Vape-v4.10/README.md

 6) Do NOT quit the terminal window, as it will remove Vape.

 # Safe?
-Yes it is safe and tested by me, but as it is unfinished it is quite buggy.
+Yes it is safe and tested by me, but as it is unfinished it maybe buggy at times.

 # Compatibilities
 This crack is unfinished and hence is only compatible with-